chrusty/devops-manifesto/Cassandra/Exercises/Replication-and-consistency.md

 Goals
 -----
-* Understand how a cluster is assembled
+* Understand how partitions are distributed using tokens for their keys
-* Learn how to query the cluster membership state
-* Learn how to replace a node
+* Experience the relationship between replication-factor and distribution
+* Explore failure scenarios using different combinations of replication and consistency
+* Witness how inconsistent data can be repaired automatically and manually

 Pre-requisites